jbloomlab/seqneut-pipeline/README.md

  - `max_frac_infectivity_at_least`: drop any viral-barcode / serum-replicate combination that does not have a maximum frac infectivity across all concentrations of at least this value.
 Typically you might want to set a value >0.5, the exception being if you have a serum so potent it is neutralizing at all dilutions tested.

  - `min_R2`: drop any viral-barcode / serum-replicate combinations where the fit curve does not have a [coefficient of determination](https://en.wikipedia.org/wiki/Coefficient_of_determination) at least this large (a coefficient of determination of 1 is a perfect fit).
 Used to drop very poor fitting curves.
-Reasonable values might be in the 0.6 to 0.9 range, although you should also just look at the curves being dropped.
+Reasonable values might be in the 0.6 to 0.8 range, although you should also just look at the curves being dropped to see if they look good.

  - `serum_replicates_ignore_curvefit_qc`: list of any serum replicates for which we ignore the curve-fitting QC for all viral barcodes.